oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 entity.

 On success, the service MUST create all entities and relate them.
-If the service responds with [`201 Created`](#ResponseCode201Created), the response MUST be expanded to at least the level that was present in the deep-insert request and include at least the properties specified in the request.
+If the service responds with [`201 Created`](#ResponseCode201Created), the response MUST be expanded to include at least the entities and properties that were specified in the deep-insert request.

 Clients MAY associate an id with individual nested entities in the request by applying the